Find Your Program

 Kick-Start Your Career

-As a career services advisor at Walden, Nicolle Skalski helps students and alumni look for new jobs, enhance their résumés, and brainstorm fresh professional goals.
+As a career planning and development advisor at Walden, Nicolle Skalski helps students and alumni look for new jobs, enhance their résumés, and brainstorm fresh professional goals.
 But there’s always room for additional research, so she recommends these books to fill in the gaps.
 Read on—and take your career to the next level.

 THE MID-CAREER SUCCESS GUIDE: PLANNING FOR THE SECOND HALF OF YOUR WORKING LIFE,